kognise/obsidian-aviation/FAR/Volume 3/I Airports/0161 Notice and approval of airport noise and access restrictions.md

 \(1\) The analysis described in [[Volume 3/I Airports/0161 Notice and approval of airport noise and access restrictions.md#§161.409   Required analysis by reevaluation petitioner.|§161.409]];

-\(2\) Evidence that the public review process was carried out in accordance with §[[Volume 3/I Airports/0161 Notice and approval of airport noise and access restrictions.md#§161.407   Notice of reevaluation.|§161.407]] and 161.411, including the aircraft operator's summary of the comments received; and
+\(2\) Evidence that the public review process was carried out in accordance with [[Volume 3/I Airports/0161 Notice and approval of airport noise and access restrictions.md#§161.407   Notice of reevaluation.|§§161.407]] and 161.411, including the aircraft operator's summary of the comments received; and

 \(3\) A request that the FAA complete a reevaluation of the restriction and issue findings.